 Status migrainosus, or intractable migraine, is a persistent, debilitating migraine without aura that significantly affects a person’s ability to function.
-Even when they take steps to control triggers and make deliberate lifestyle changes, it is still a major impact on their quality of life.
-They are typically marked by a lack of response to the most common preventative medications such as beta-blockers, tricyclics, anticonvulsants, and calcium channel blockers.
+Even when affected individuals take steps to control triggers and make deliberate lifestyle changes, it still has a major impact on their quality of life.
+They typically do not respond to the most common preventative medications (medication taken daily to decrease headache frequency), such as beta-blockers, tricyclics, anticonvulsants, and calcium channel blockers.

-These migraines do not usually respond to abortive medications either.
-Triptans, nonsteroidal anti-inflammatory drugs usually fail as well.
-The trials to find a treatment that actually brings relief is often quite long and arduous.
+These migraines do not usually respond to abortive medications (acute medication taken at head onset) either.
+Triptans, a class of prescription medications that induce vasoconstriction, and nonsteroidal anti-inflammatory drugs usually fail as well.
+The trials to find a treatment that actually brings relief are usually quite long and arduous.
 All too often relief is never found.

 Axon optics caught up with Dr. Jonathan Cabin of The Migraine Institute in Beverly Hills, California to get some insight into intractable migraine.

 “Intractable migraine, also called Status Migrainosus, is a migraine that lasts over 72 hours and is notoriously difficult to relieve with standard migraine treatments,” says Dr. Cabin.
 “Normal migraines last four to 72 hours.
 Anything longer technically becomes an “intractable migraine”.